 If you’re looking for more ways to save water, you can check out this post on 30 ways to save water around the home.

 We saved $30 from our last water bill – which may not seem a lot, but if you multiplied that by four quarters, that’s $120 and it could have gone towards… a date night or a new dress.

-My best advice is make it easy to save water by using devices that don’t make you think twice when turning on the tap.
+My best advice is make it easy to save water by starting new habits and using devices that don’t make you think twice when turning on the tap.

 Do you compare your water bills?
 How do you save water to slash your water bills?
 Were you able to catch Phoebe and I on Channel Nine last night?